 Bottom line: The 4000 UV is Recommended as an adhesive sealant.

 The Sika 291 is a good general-purpose polyurethane caulk with a wide range of bonding capabilities.
 It performed well in our tests, and it is also doing very well in a series of tests on bonding sailcloth and Sunbrella.

 Bottom line: The Sika 291 tied for the Best Choice adhesive sealant pick.

 Like Sika 291, the companys 295 is a good general-purpose sealant.
 With a primer, it can be used to mount Lexan and acrylic windows.
 However, we like silicone a little better since the process is simpler and the silicone is easier to remove when reglazing.

 Bottom line: The 295 is Recommended for bedding and as an adhesive-sealant.

 Sudbury Elastometric Sealant

 Sudburys Elastometric Sealant is a synthetic, rubber-based sealant whose main purpose is gap-filling and sealing, rather than adhesion.
 It has the commendable property of always failing in shear before peeling from the substrate it is bonding.
 The sole exception to this behavior was when bonding polyethylene, a notoriously difficult material to bond.
 However, if we had heat-treated the surface first, the caulk would have developed a strong bond, and eventually fail in shear as we saw with other substrate.
-(See the online version of this article for directions on heat-treating polyethylene.)
 The Sudbury product did show some shrinkage after several months, although it still adhered very well.